RP1807/fast-food-simulator/README.md

 customer_arrival_interval -> Simulates a customer behaviour.
-A new customer arrives at certain interval order_preparation_time -> Simulates a time taken by cook to prepare an order order_taker_interval -> Simulates a time taken by the order taker to take order, create unique order ticket number and place an order in kitchen. time_taken_by_server -> Time taken by the server to served prepared order. stop_after -> Execution time of a tool
+A new customer arrives at certain interval order_preparation_time -> Simulates a time taken by cook to prepare an order order_taker_interval -> Simulates a time taken by the order taker to take order, create unique order ticket number and place an order in kitchen. time_taken_by_server -> Time taken by the server to serve prepared order. stop_after -> Execution time of a tool
 ```